Choosing The Best Portable Air Compressor For Car Tires

 The Viair compressors we review that use a round power connector that plugs into a 12-volt outlet require an outlet rated for at least 15 amps or 180 watts.

 This is a large amount of power, and many 12-volt outlets won't be able to provide this much power.

-How do you know how many amps your 12-volt power outlet is rated for?
+How do you know how many amps your 12-volt power outlet (cigarette lighter socket) is rated for?
 The power rating will either be noted at the outlet itself (on the outlet door or above/below the outlet opening) or it will be indicated in the owner's manual.

-What happens if you try to plug in a portable air compressor into an outlet that isn't capable of handling the compressor's electrical load?
+What happens if you try to plug in a portable air compressor into a cigarette lighter socket that isn't capable of handling the compressor's electrical load?

 Best case scenario is that the fuse that protects the power outlet will blow and you will have to replace said fuse.

 Worse case scenario (and this would only happen if the power outlet was wired improperly without a fuse protecting it) is that the outlet wiring would get too hot, potentially melt, or even start an electrical fire.